First Day

 Not long after that, another meeting was scheduled.

 The company owed a consortium of related businesses a large sum of money—large enough that it was not discussed casually.
 A roundtable meeting had been arranged.
-He was asked to attend on the owner’s behalf.
+I was asked to attend on the owner’s behalf.

 There were five or six men in the room.
 They did not offer much of an introduction.
 They sat comfortably, waiting.
 It was clear that waiting was not something they intended to do for long.